 Belize Day Trips

-Cave Tubing Belize– Probably our favorite day trip in Belize was cave tubing, you float through really cool limestone caves (I don’t think they will let you have a tube with a beer cooler like summer in Wisconsin, well actually if you arranged it you probably could).
+Cave Tubing in Belize—Probably our favorite day trip in Belize was cave tubing.
+You float through really cool limestone caves.
+(I don’t think they will let you have a tube with a beer cooler like summer in Wisconsin, but if you arranged it, you probably could.)

 Related Article: Cave Tubing Belize

 Mayan Ruins – There are a few Mayan sights on the mainland you can get to, we combined this with the tubing trip.
-None of the Belize sights are huge or regarded as major sites but still cool to see if you have never seen them.
+None of the Belize sights are huge or regarded as major sites, but it’s still cool to see if you have never seen them.

 Day Trip to Tikal from Belize – They run trips into Guatemala to see what most says is the biggest and best Mayan Ruins in the world.
 We didn’t go to this one cause we did a bunch of others.
 This is the shortest trip if you stay in the jungle area near San Ignacio.